theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/sap-connection/the-connection-manager.md

 **Note:** When using the NetWeaver RFC library with DeltaQ or OHS extractions, the RFC destination in SM59 must be set to Unicode.

 ### Additions (4)
-In the upper part of the "Xtract IS Connection Manager" click **Additions** (4).
-The window "Xtract IS Connection Manager Additions" opens.
+In the upper part of the "Xtract IS for Azure Connection Manager" click **Additions** (4).
+The window "Xtract IS for Azure Connection Manager Additions" opens.
 ![XIS_ConnectionManager_AdditionsTab](/img/content/XIS_ConnectionManager_AdditionsTab.png){:class="img-responsive"}

 #### SNC (5)
-In the window "Xtract IS Connection Manager Additions" you can find several SNC (Secure Network Connection) options.
+In the window "Xtract IS for Azure Connection Manager Additions" you can find several SNC (Secure Network Connection) options.
 For more details see [SAP Connection with SNC](./sap-connection-with-snc)<br>

 #### Expert Options (6)